 When the engulfing of the first candle is not complete, a piercing pattern (in the case of a bullish trend to start) or a dark-cloud cover pattern (in the case of a bearish trend to start) forms.

-Above is a dark-cloud cover that forms at the end of a bullish trend, and by the time the second candle completes, the new trend starts.
-It is being said that the second candle must travel more than half the distance of the first candle for the candlestick pattern to be valid as a reversal one.
+Above is a dark-cloud cover that forms at the end of a bullish trend; and by the time the second candle completes, the new trend starts.
+It is said that the second candle must travel more than half the distance of the first candle for the candlestick pattern to be valid as a reversal one.
 When compared with the engulfing patterns, the dark-cloud cover and the piercing ones are not that powerful.
-Nevertheless, the market will react and the bigger the time frame, the bigger the reaction.
+Nevertheless, the market will react, and the logger the timeframe, the bigger the reaction will be.

 The Doji Pattern